traumedy/Video-Download/README.md

 # video_download.py

-Description: GUI for downloading video URLs using yt-dlp library.
+Description: GUI for downloading video URLs using `yt_dlp` library.

 Author: Josh Buchbinder

 ## General usage

-`video_download` is a PySide6 (Qt) GUI wrapper around the `yt-dlp` python library that cam parse a text file containing a list of URLs or an HTML file of bookmarks exported from a browser and attempt to download the video in each URL.
+`video_download` is a PySide6 (Qt) GUI wrapper around the `yt_-_dlp` Python library that can parse a text file containing a list of URLs or an HTML file of bookmarks exported from a browser and attempt to download the video in each URL.
 See `yt-dlp` documentation to see what video sites are